o1-labs/rfcs/00xx-account-deletion.md

 The change here will mainly be to call ``set_all_accounts_rooted_at_exn` as many times as there are chunks in the data.

+#### JSON encoding of ledgers

+The current JSON encoding of ledgers does not mention locations.
+It is a straightforward array of accounts.
+We now need to state where empty accounts are.

+We propose to use a similar strategy as above, that is we still send an array.
+However its elements are all elements within the fill frontier, that is:
+- either an account (aka a JSON object); or
+- an integer, which represent the size of a contiguous interval of empty accounts.

+For example, the ledger  `[a, X, X, d, X, f, X, X]` would be encoded as `[a, 2, d, 1, f]`.

 ### Transaction logic and snark